Menu

 Join waitlist

 Screened Event: Please join the waitlist.
 Attendees will be selected based on skill proficiency and experience shown on MAA profile.
-Those registered will be notified with instructions to pay the expedition fee.
+Those registered will be notified by email.

 DETAILS: